 HUD Five-Year Consolidated Plan

-The City of San Leandro will host two community meetings to discuss San Leandro’s housing, public facilities, and social service needs as part of its update to the Five-Year Consolidated Plan.
+The City of San Leandro has created a Priority Needs Survey to help assess San Leandro’s housing, public facilities, and social service needs as part of its update to the Five-Year Consolidated Plan.
 The Plan, required by the U.S. Department of Housing and Urban Development (HUD), uses Census data and public comments to assess and prioritize San Leandro’s housing and community development needs.
 The final product of this process is a five-year strategic plan that establishes strategies for addressing those needs.
 The Plan will cover the period from July 2020 through June 2025.

 For more information, please visit www.sanleandro.org/depts/cd/housing/plans.asp or contact Maryann Sargent, Senior Housing Specialist, at (510) 577-6005 or firstname.lastname@example.org.